Skip to main content

 Unique Aspects of UPenn

-UPenn has 12 schools, four of which offer undergraduate studies: the College of Arts & Sciences, the School of Engineering and Applied Science, the School of Nursing, and the Wharton School.
-The Wharton School is one of the best business schools in the world.
-In fact, we’ve ranked in #1 on our list of best colleges for business.
+The Wharton School is one of the world’s best business schools.
+In fact, we’ve ranked it #1 on our list of best colleges for business.

 What major is UPenn known for?
-The question is better phrased as “what majors are UPenn known for?”—30% of Wharton students pursue two undergraduate degrees from two UPenn schools, which are earned over the course of four to five years.
+The question is better phrased as “what majors is UPenn known for?”—30% of Wharton students pursue two undergraduate degrees from two UPenn schools, which are earned over the course of four to five years.
 Notable dual-degree programs at Wharton include:

 Extracurriculars